NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_text-generation.md

 ## Chat Template

 If you're using a Llama model fine-tuned for chat, like the models listed above (except for `LLaMA-30b`), you need to use the oobabooga Instruct mode.
-On the **Parameters** tab, go to the **Instruction Template** sub-tab, then select `Llama-v2` from the Instruction Template drop-down (or Vicuna, Guanaco, ect if you are using those models)
+On the **Parameters** tab, go to the **Instruction Template** sub-tab, then select `Llama-v2` from the **Instruction Template** drop-down (or Vicuna, Guanaco, ect if you are using those models)

 !!! tip ""

     For the base text completion models (like `LLaMA-30b`), use the Default or Notebook tab.

 Selecting the right template will make sure the model is being [prompted correctly](https://huggingface.co/blog/llama2#how-to-prompt-llama-2) - you can also change the system prompt in the **Context** box to alter the agent's personality and behavior.
-There are a lot of other settings under the Generation tab, like the maximum length it should output per reply, and token sampling parameters like [temperature and top_p](https://medium.com/@dixnjakindah/top-p-temperature-and-other-parameters-1a53d2f8d7d7) for controlling randomness.
+There are a lot of other settings under the Generation tab, like the maximum length it should output per reply, and token sampling parameters like [`temperature` and `top_p`](https://medium.com/@dixnjakindah/top-p-temperature-and-other-parameters-1a53d2f8d7d7) for controlling randomness.

-Then change back to the **Chat** tab, and under the Mode section, make sure **Instruct** is selected (confusingly, not chat mode).
+Then change back to the **Chat** tab, and under the mode section, make sure **Instruct** is selected (confusingly, not chat mode).
 Then you can start chatting with the LLM!

 ## Results